 In our Chow-To season two premiere, senior video producer Guillermo Riveros visits Haven’s Kitchen to learn a no-cook, zero-waste gazpacho recipe from chef Alexis Delaney.
 It’s an ingenious (and delicious) way to reduce food waste, and the perfect dish to make at the tail end of summer.

-Haven’s Kitchen is part café and part cooking school, and they put a premium on sustainability and fighting food waste, which is not only a huge problem for the food industry but for the planet in general.
+Haven’s Kitchen is part café and part cooking school (this year, virtual classes start again in September), and they put a premium on sustainability and fighting food waste, which is not only a huge problem for the food industry but for the planet in general.
 There are many ways to reduce food waste, and this particular recipe highlights a couple:

 - Don’t be afraid to use ugly produce